FAQ On Home Care

 Q. How much notice is required before we can have service?

-A: If we receive a call at 3 pm, Monday through Friday we can have a caregiver in your home within 4 hours after the call.
-On weekends if we receive the call by noon Saturday we can have a caregiver in your home within 4 hours.
+A: If we receive a call at 1 p.m., Monday through Friday we can have a caregiver in your home within 5-6 hours after we receive the call.
+On weekends if we receive the call by noon Saturday we can have a caregiver in your home within 6 hours.

-A: After you have made the call and a date and time have been established to discuss your needs.
-Our care coordinator meets with you to discuss a plan of care.
-You are never stuck in a contract, you have the right to cancel service at anytime.
-We believe we excel at delivering care, so there is no need to stuck our clients in a contract; again, all our clients have the right to cancel service at any time.
+A: After talking to one of our care coordinators, we will set up a date to discuss your needs and help you create a plan.
+You are never stuck in a contract, you have the right to cancel service at any time.
+We believe we excel at delivering care, so there is no need to glue our clients into a contract; again, all our clients have the right to cancel service at any time.

 Q: Is your agency licensed?